-Using software as a service (SaaS) application within your business operations?
+Using software as a service (SaaS) applications within your business operations?

 There are two versions of support that may come with your SaaS product: in-house and outsourced.
 An in-house support team works and operates within the product company.
 Outsourced support generally is provided by offshore call centers, which are contracted out and not part of the company.